Recommended Sellers FOR AUSSIE BUYERS!

-eBay?Before you run with any of my recommended sellers I would check on eBay first.
+eBay?Before you run with any of my recommended sellers I would check on eBay.com.au, first.
 But remember, sometimes eBay sellers can be unreliable.
 Check their rating and feedback before purchasing.
 Also, occasionally items on eBay are factory seconds.
 I once bought a set of Lego Boost from eBay at a much better price than from a store, but two smaller pieces were missing.
 It didn't really matter, to me but it's something to think about.

 eBay is where I sometimes buy spare parts and batteries.
-I've also found some good spare parts on Facebook Marketplace and Gumtree. |
+I've also found some good kits and spare parts on Facebook Marketplace, Amazon and Gumtree. |

 CubeletsThe first thing you'll notice about buying Cubelets is that they are expensive.
 All good stuff is!
 Cubelets have actually been around for a while, now, so if buying second-hand make sure they aren't out-dated!

 There are smaller kits available if you have a limited budget.
 I get most of my Cubelets from Little Bird Electronics, but they are popping up with other sellers so it's worth comparing prices.
 Sometimes I even get them straight from Modular Robotics is the USA.
 But be aware their prices are in US dollars., and they charge about $90 to deliver to Australia.
-AND if you buy more than $AU1000 worth from overseas you have to pay separate GST before it is delivered (billed by the courier) If you are considering using a device to remote control and/or even code your cubelets, then avoid the older style Bluetooth Cubelet because they are more difficult to connect.
+AND if you buy more than $AU1000 worth from overseas you have to pay separate GST before it is delivered (billed by the courier) If you are considering using a device to remote control and/or even code your Cubelets, then avoid the older style Bluetooth Cubelet because they are more difficult to connect.
 The newer Bluetooth hat is way more user-friendly.
 Just hold your device nearby, and you are connected to the closest hat.

 |